SyamSundarKirubakaran/proof/content/personal/entertainment.md

 ## Video Games
 - It's been a long time since I played a video game to be honest.
 I did play a lot during my school and college days though.
-I also did spend a lot of time learning and creating 3D game using Unreal Engine 3 and kismet coding.
+I also did spend a lot of time learning and creating 3D game using Unreal Engine 3.
 I prefer single player campaign over multiple player games.